• Skip to primary navigation

 Slow Cooker Mississippi Roast is such a hit at our house that we could probably serve it every week with few complaints.
 The only problem?
 The original recipe uses a packet of au jus gravy mix and a packet of ranch seasoning mix.
 And what comes with those store-bought packets?
 A bunch of preservatives and MSG.

-browning a roast in a skillet
+overhead image of a roast browning in a skillet

 Now don’t get me wrong - I have no issue with those packets.
 (And no issue with MSG for that matter.
 I lived in Thailand for years and probably ate my weight in tasty, salty MSG.)
 But I knew I could get the same delicious result from a Mississippi Roast without all that.
 Here’s what I did: